 Non-formulary prescription drugs

 Under the Affordable Care Act, you have the right to request coverage of prescription drugs that are not listed on the plan formulary (otherwise known as “non-formulary drugs”).
-To exercise this right, please contact your PCP or provider.
+To exercise this right, please contact your primary care physician (PCP) or provider.
 Your PCP or provider can utilize the usual prior authorization request process.
-See “Prior Authorization” for additional details.

 H) Information on Explanations of Benefits